 The press conference from a public official that actually matters today is not happening in the White House or on a tarmack in New Hampshire.
-In just a few minutes, Federal Reserve Chair Ben Bernanke will take questions from reporters.
+Right now, Federal Reserve Chair Ben Bernanke is taking questions from reporters.
 It’s the first time in history that a Fed Chair is holding a press conference, but it comes at a difficult time in the history of the Fed.
 Their public image has been soiled by a rough economy and their work to prop up zombie banks during the bailout era.
 Despite praise and a Man of the Year award from Time Magazine, public confidence in Bernanke and the entire institution of the Fed has dipped.
 For three years running they have failed to meet their targets on both core inflation (which is running below their preferred level) and unemployment (which is running too high).
 Their efforts to fix the economy outside of finance have been halfhearted at best.
 And even some otherwise staid observers are beginning to question Bernanke’s ability:

 One question more than any than other is crying out for an answer: Why has Mr. Bernanke decided to accept widespread unemployment for years on end, even though he believes he has the power to reduce it?

 The Fed’s own forecasts suggest that the unemployment rate won’t fall below 5 percent for perhaps another five or six years.
 Mr. Bernanke believes the Fed “retains considerable power” to reduce unemployment faster, despite the fact that its benchmark interest rate is zero, as he’s said before.
 Yet he has been hesitant to use that power.